Polycystic Ovary Syndrome (PCOS)

 How Can We Help?

-- Make an appointment with one or our medical providers for a personal health assessment.
+- Make an appointment with one a Student Health Center medical provider for a personal health assessment.

-- Meet with one of our registered dietitians to help you eat healthier.
+- Meet with a Student Health Center registered dietitian to help you eat healthier.

-- If you smoke, call 812-855-8230 to schedule a free appointment with one of our tobacco and vaping cessation specialists.
+- If you smoke or vape, call 812-855-8230 to schedule a free appointment with one of our tobacco and vaping cessation specialists.
 Qutting helps cut the risk of heart disease.

 - Make an appointment with a personal trainer at the SRSC